Winter hours October to March

 Landfill earns innovation award

 The Garfield County Landfill has received the 2018 state of Colorado Grand Conceptor Award for an innovative treatment facility that decontaminates soil that has been exposed to petroleum products.

-Tipping fees at the Garfield County Landfill are increasing on Jan.
-1, 2018.
-The cut/bulk tire rate is rising to $89 per ton, and fluorescent bulbs cost $0.50 apiece.
-The increased costs allow the landfill to continue offering all of its services.
+Tipping fees at the Garfield County Landfill are a cut/bulk tire rate of $89 per ton, and fluorescent bulbs cost $.50 each.

-Drop off e-waste at the county’s Road and Bridge location on Highway 82 the second Thursday every month from 1 – 3 p.m.
-E-waste is also collected at the Garfield County Landfill near Rifle during business hours.
+There is currently no e-waste pickup at the Glenwood Springs Road Bridge location on Highway 82.
+E-waste is still being collected at the Garfield County Landfill near Rifle during business hours.